Ellzer/token-api/README.md

 ## Reasonning behind solution

-### NestJS starter repository

-As I'm a beginner to NestJS and did not wanted to much hassle configuring it I started with the CLI's boilerplate solution.
-It is quite well documented and it helped me progress fast with the framework.

 ### ERC20 tokens list

 The list of tokens available in Coingecko per network is at [TokenList](https://tokenlists.org/token-list?url=https://gateway.ipfs.io/ipns/tokens.uniswap.org).